kurbatov/firmata4j/README.md

 **firmata4j**-2.3.x will work well with Fimata v.
 2.3.x.
 Actually it should work with Firmata v.
 2.x.x but not necessarily support all of the protocol features.
-The first digit of versions must be equal because it stands for incompatible changes of the protocol.
+The first digits of versions must be equal because those stand for incompatible changes of the protocol.

 ## Uploading Firmata To Arduino
-Arduino IDE is shipped with an implementation of Firmata protocol so all one has to do is upload that firmware.
-You can do it as follows:
+Arduino IDE is shipped with an implementation of Firmata protocol.
+You can upload it as follows:

 - Plug your Arduino to the computer
 - Launch Arduino IDE